Rebecca J. Stahl, MA

-It typically takes two visits to have a crown placed.
+It typically takes 2 visits to have a crown placed.
 Before these appointments, you and your dentist will decide which type of crown is best for you.
-Different materials are used to create permanent crowns, such as:
+Different materials are used to create crowns:

 You will also have dental exams.
 The dentist will evaluate the health of your tooth's roots.